-The Office of Career Programs and Employer Relations is committed to serving talented students and alumni from diverse backgrounds, cultures, and identities.
+The office of Career Programs and Employer Relations is committed to serving talented students and alumni from diverse backgrounds, cultures, and identities.
 We are committed to providing students and employers with opportunities that foster diversity, equity, and inclusion.
 We also resolve to continue inclusive career exploration and development for all members of the Dominican community.

-refers to group social differences such as race/ethnicity, class, gender, sexual-orientation, gender preferences, country of origin, dis/ability, cultural, political, religious, or other group affiliations.
+Refers to group social differences such as race/ethnicity, gender, class, sexual-orientation, gender preferences, country of origin, disability, cultural, political, religious, or other group affiliations.

-refers to the perceived support, feeling of connectedness, and experience of community among peers and colleagues within the association.
+Refers to the perceived support, feeling of connectedness, and experience of community among peers and colleagues within the association.
 Belonging is a process of building a foundation through diversity, equity, and inclusive practices that cultivates the cornerstone of engagement in our community.

 Has several elements that affect many areas of public policy and public administration.
 It is fair treatment of all people in a society, including respect for the rights of people who have been marginalized, and the equitable distribution of resources among members of a community.
 It is fairness manifested in society through healthcare, gender, equality, reproductive rights, education, employment, and voting.
 Imposing personal responsibility to collaborate with others to design and continually perfect institutions as tools for personal and social development.